 - Explanation on what has changed to allow you to commence repayments on a new home loan.

 Our specialist mortgage brokers know the ins and outs of the lending policy of 50+ lenders on our panel.
 They can also help choose the right lender and build a strong case for refinancing post repayment holiday.

 Please talk to one of our specialist mortgage brokers by giving us a call on 1300 889 743 or by filling in our online assessment form to find out if you qualify.

 Current lender policies on home loans after a repayment holiday

-Lenders haven’t announced their policy on refinancing a home loan after the repayment holiday caused by COVID-19, so no one knows what to do as yet.
+Most lenders still haven’t announced their policy on refinancing a home loan after the COVID-19 induced repayment holiday, so no one knows what to do as of yet.

 - Lenders are unable to refinance your loan if you’re on a repayment holiday at the moment.